tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod2.rst.txt

 Note that in practical applications the biases play a key role.
 However, we have elected to neglect them in this problem so that your results are more readable.
 You will complete the two steps below while neglecting the bias terms.

 1. Draw the complete forward computational graph.
 You may treat :math:`z` as a single elementary operation.
-You should explicitly show the multiplications and additionas that are masked in the schematic of the network above.
+You should explicitly show the multiplications and additions that are masked in the schematic of the network above.
-2. Use your graph to write out teh full forward mode table, including columns for the trace, elementary function, current function value, elementary function, derivative, partial x derivative, and partial y derivative.
+2. Use your graph to write out the full forward mode table, including columns for the trace, elementary function, current function value, elementary function, derivative, partial x derivative, and partial y derivative.

 Operation Count Problem
 ^^^^^^^^^^^^^^^^^^^^^^^